 Where to from here?

-The success of your outreach efforts is in your hands.
-Use some of these tools and your outreach rock band will be able to successfully play “Mary Had a Little Lamb.”
+The success of your off-page SEO efforts is in your hands.
+Use some of these tools and your off-page SEO rock band will be able to successfully play “Mary Had a Little Lamb.”
 Use them all and you’re looking at mastering “Bohemian Rhapsody.”
 Your choice—but I say, go big or go home.